bfeitknecht/vault/sem4/FMFP/VRL/FMFP-v-w12.md

 # Info
+- "You go to some random website, you don't know if it's made by your friend or the NSA."

 # Topics
 - verification of parallel programs
 - model checking
 - promela
+- number only used once (nonce)

 # Notes
 - model checker produces concrete counterexample for violated property